-With your enrollment package, you'll receive information showing the number of Flex Credits available to you, as well as the "price tags" for the various options.
-Flex Credits do not include the significant additional amounts the Company will continue to spend on your behalf for Core Benefits.
+You will see information showing the number of Flex Credits available to you in the top bar of the enrolment system, as well as the "price tags" for the various options as you step through your enrolment.

 Each benefit option has its own price - the higher the level of coverage, the higher the price.
 Each year, you are provided with Flex Credits to help you purchase these benefits.